 MENTOR CLASS—Wednesday, February 15 (8:30-10:00)

 All good stories are as carefully constructed as a skyscraper, and this session will teach budding storytellers the basics of creating two- and three-act structures.
 Self-proclaimed "story structure engineers" Holly Huckins (Sheriff Callie's Wild West, Rugrats, Recess) and Carin Greenberg (Tumble Leaf, Lalaloopsy, Ghostwriter) will be your guides.
 They'll deconstruct an episode of a popular series to understand how it was built and why it succeeds, discuss the difference between story and character arcs, and examine the importance of conflict.

 MASTER CLASS—Wednesday, February 15 (8:30-10:00)

+SOLD OUT!
 The state of digital distribution

 VOD, AVOD, TVOD, not to mention Netflix, Amazon and YouTube: There are now more ways than ever to slice licensing rights for digital platforms.
 How do you decide who gets what?
 When does it make sense to refuse a global VOD deal to pursue local ones?
 What platforms are ponying up the most cash?
 Distribution experts Richard Goldsmith (Cyber Group Studios US) and Josh Scherba (DHX Media) will cover those burning questions and much more.